nacarney/nacarney/README.md

 Hi, I’m @nacarney

-I’m a final year Management Science and Information Systems Studies student at Trinity College Dublin.
+I am a Product Support Specialist at Stripe, and I graduated from Management Science and Information Studies in Trinity College Dublin in 2022.
 I'm interested in Web Development, Data Analytics and Database Management.
 I’m currently learning Javascript and React.js.

 📫 How to reach me:
 Email: nacarney@tcd.ie